-Jiu Jitsu, or Brazilian Jiu Jitsu as it is commonly named outside Brazil, is a grappling orientated martial art/sport that evolved from its Japanese roots in 1920’s Brazil, and continued to evolve for many decades after until its present format.
-This style though previously established in its native country, became highly popular within the northern hemisphere after a series of performances from BJJ fighter Royce Gracie in the early UFC’s (Ultimate Fighting Championship) where he battled against competitors from many different martial arts backgrounds in the no holds barred tournament, becoming it’s very first champion.
-This event proved Jiu Jitsu’s efficiency and helped raise awareness all around the world, becoming one of the reasons behind the sport’s growth (but not the only one).
+Jiu-Jitsu, or Brazilian Jiu-Jitsu as it is commonly named outside Brazil, is a grappling orientated martial art/combat sport that evolved from its Japanese roots in 1920s Brazil, and continued to evolve for many decades after until its present format.
+This style though previously established in its native country became highly popular in the northern hemisphere after a series of cage-fighting performances from BJJ representative Royce Gracie in the early UFC’s (Ultimate Fighting Championship) where he battled against competitors from many different martial arts backgrounds in the no holds barred tournament, becoming the fighting promotion’s first champion.
+This event proved Jiu Jitsu’s efficiency and helped raise awareness to this combat form all around the world, becoming one of the reasons behind the sport’s growth.

 - Main Figures of JiuJitsu

 The history of Jiu-Jitsu in Brazil is not a settled or linear event and it has many forms and theories.

 One thing does seem to generate some consensus.
 The fact that one man had a strong influence in the sport’s inception, Mitsuyo Maeda – known in Brazil as Conde Coma (Count Coma).
 Maeda was a student of Jigoro Kano and his Kodokan School of martial arts.
 Though Kano is widely recognized as the father of Judo, his style of teaching was regarded in the early days as a branch of Ju-Jitsu and not it’s own martial style.
 In fact, Jigoro’s branch of Ju-Jitsu has been diluted from its original format over the years by consistent changes to Judo’s rules and regulations.